Preparing for the Singularity

 Dysbiosis – Imbalances in the body’s microbiome, such as in the gut, skin, or other areas, can contribute to aging by disrupting normal microbial communities

-2× HIIT per week (VO₂ max boosting protocol)
+2 × HIIT sessions per week (VO₂-max protocol)

 Nutrition & Supplementation